Both types of hair cells are innervated by specific afferent and efferent systems forming a loop to and from the brainstem.

 Schematic representation of the hair cells afferent innervation

-Type II (green) small, unmyelinated neurons spiral basally after entering the organ of Corti and branch to connect about ten OHCs, generally in the same row.
+Hair cells afferent innervation is made by peripheral fibers of the spiral ganglion neurons (SGNs) Type I (blue) SGNs (95% of the ganglion neurons) have a single ending radially connected to IHCs (as a mean, 10 SGNs/IHC).
+Type II (green) small, unmyelinated neurons spiral basally after entering the organ of Corti and branch to connect about a tenth OHCs, generally in the same row.
+Scheme from Liberman |

 The spiral (cochlear) ganglion